KincentVompany22/soccer-stats-tracker/README.md

 **Group-Based Profiles**:
 - Enable the creation of private leagues or groups, each with its own player roster.
 - Protect group membership with invitation codes or passwords, so communities can track stats collectively.

+**Style for Mobile**:
+- Apply mobile first styling principles as current styling is geared towards a desktop view.